-We Still Have a Way to Go Before We Hit True AI
+We Still Have a Way to Go Before We Hit True Artificial Intelligence

-“The issue isn’t so much that it’s impossible, it just relies on a process of trial and error which proves extremely difficult and extremely slow-moving,” says David Waterhouse, AI project manager at Paper Fellows.
-“It’s largely about trying to get AI to recognize relational similarities in increasingly complex scenarios – like scenarios they would discover in the real world.
+“The issue isn’t so much that it’s impossible, it just relies on a process of trial and error which proves extremely difficult and extremely slow-moving,” says David Waterhouse, artificial intelligence project manager at Paper Fellows.
+“It’s largely about trying to get artificial intelligence to recognize relational similarities in increasingly complex scenarios – like scenarios they would discover in the real world.
 However, progress has been made and advancements into ideas of kinetic decision making have begun.”

-The main message to take away is that, whatever you may think you know when it comes to defining AI and pinning down its role in the world, and in ITSM in particular, you’ll likely be wrong in part as the face of the industry shifts almost daily.
-AI is a journey towards a destination we may not, at this point in time, even know is possible to reach.
+The main message to take away is that, whatever you may think you know when it comes to defining artificial intelligence and pinning down its role in the world, and in ITSM in particular, you’ll likely be wrong in part as the face of the industry shifts almost daily.
+Artificial intelligence is a journey towards a destination we may not, at this point in time, even know is possible to reach.

 Aimee Laurence is a tech blogger at Top Assignment Writers and writer for Assignment Service.
 She is involved in many online startups, in which Aimee helps with content management and marketing.
 Her goal is to improve the efficiency of communication.
 Aimee also writes for the State Of Writing blog.